 Emotional, physical, and mental exhaustion can dominate life after a couple of stressful weeks at work or when everyone at home seems to be on edge.

 Heck, it can be a result of any of the countless disappointments life likes to throw our way.

 There are days you feel alone in this struggle, but I promise you aren’t.

 And There are so many people in the world who understand.

 There’s somebody in the same room or just down the street who feels the same type of pain and fights it, just like you do.

 The moment you open up and show your feelings, you free yourself from the burden of loneliness that can so easily isolate people.

 By no means do you have to tell anyone your life’s story, but just talking about things will make a huge difference.

 When you feel alone in a losing battle, the battle instantly becomes a billion times harder to fight.
 You’re tired, no one is there to help, and you give up.

 Please do not give up.
 You will only prove everyone who doubted and hated you right.
-You will fuel your own self-torture.
+And you will fuel your own self-torture.

 not about trying to be a superhero mom or conquering the world, it’s